 Anzac Day

-The 25th of April was officially named Anzac Day in 1916 to mark the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.
+The 25th of April was officially named Anzac Day in 1916 to mark the anniversary of the first major military action fought by the Australian and New Zealand Army Corps' landing at Gallipoli in Turkey (now Türkiye) during the First World War.

 With the coming of the Second World War, Anzac Day also served to commemorate the lives of Australians who died in that war.
 The meaning of Anzac Day today includes the remembrance of all Australians killed in military and peace keeping operations.